 - Pollution: Like all other plastics, manufacturing HDPE produces air pollution (including carbon dioxide, non-methane hydrocarbons, carbon monoxide, nitrogen oxides, particulate matter, and sulfur oxides), water pollution (like acids, ammonia, chromium, dissolved and suspended solids, and iron), and solid waste (such as coal ash and other particulates from burning fuel).

-- Decomposition: The average plastic bag can take up to 1,000 years to dissolve in the environment, and Americans throw away approximately 200 million every year.
-Worldwide, humans waste 4 billion plastic bags annually.
+- Decomposition: The average plastic bag can take up to 1,000 years to dissolve in the environment, and Americans use approximately 200 billion every year.
+Worldwide, humans use 5 trillion plastic bags annually.